Guides

 7

-Finally, measure the diagonal from the centre of the bullseye to the front of the oche.
+Last step — the sanity check.
+Measure from the centre of the bullseye diagonally down to the front of the oche.
 It should be 293.4cm (9ft 7½in).
-If it matches, your setup is perfect.
+If it matches, you're golden.
+If it doesn't, something's off and you need to re-measure.
+This catches any errors in one go.

 What You'll Need